WVURAIL/dspira/CONTRIBUTING.md

 Keep PDFs that serve a printing purpose, such as construction plans, worksheets, presentations, and teacher planning sheets.
 When retiring a duplicate PDF, preserve its old download addresses in `_data/legacy_assets.json`.

+## Keep teaching downloads consistent

+Publish a PDF beside every teaching document.
+Keep Word files for worksheets and guides, and PowerPoint files for slides.
+Use matching filenames, such as `worksheet.docx` and `worksheet.pdf`.
+Start from an existing resource in the [teaching catalog](https://wvurail.org/dspira/teaching-resources/).

+- Use Arial for body text and headings, preserving specialist math fonts where needed.
+- Use a WVU DSPIRA header and a footer with the site address and page number.
+- Set handouts to US Letter with 0.75-inch margins and 11-point body text.
+- Use actual headings, lists, and tables.
+Keep directions and response areas editable.
+- Keep author credits, citations, image descriptions, and source notices.
+- Export the PDF from the editable source after each change.
+Check every page for clipped text and broken equations.
+- Export legacy slide equations through PowerPoint when other exporters misread their embedded graphics.
+- Add both formats to `_data/teaching_documents.json` and the related lesson page.

+The PDF is the printing copy.
+Update the editable file first so both versions stay synchronized.
+Some legacy diagrams remain images.
+Retain those figures when adapting the surrounding text.

 ## Review and publication

 A maintainer checks metadata, links, files, and accessibility structure.
 An educator